Halfords sees profits tumble and cautions over trading woes

 Halfords said it had resorted to promotions to boost cycling sales, ramping this activity up by 33% in the second half.

-It also said more customers are purchasing cycling products on credit, affecting the firm’s margins.
+It also said more customers purchased cycling products on credit, affecting the firm’s margins.